 This 1993 installation on Rue de Belleville and Place Frehel is from French artist Ben.
 It reads “Beware of words” or “You have to be wary of words”, depending on how one chooses to translate.
-Adam Roberts, founder of the excellent site Invisible Paris writes, comparing the Place Frehel to a “missing tooth” in the city landscape,
+Adam Roberts, founder of the excellent site Invisible Paris, compares the Place Frehel to a “missing tooth” in the city landscape:

 On one side of this small, unintended cavity, a jumble of tables and chairs form the terrace of the Culture Rapide bar, the leading venue in the city for slam performance poetry.
 Above, an installation by the artist Ben informs us that “Il faut se méfier des mots.”
 Words clearly have their importance in this rather unique location, but it is not easy to find the right ones to describe it.